FidelValenzuela/Cat-Photo-Page/README.md

 # Cat-Photo-Page
-An html project I completed from FreeCodeCamp.
+My 1st html project I completed in FreeCodeCamp.
 I do not own the rights.
 I do not need help with this project.
 I only uploaded to get experience with GitHub